d2l-ai/d2l-en/chapter_attention-mechanisms/bahdanau-attention.md

 instantiate
 an encoder and a decoder with Bahdanau attention, and train this model for machine translation.
-Due to the newly added attention mechanism, this training is much slower than that in :numref:`sec_seq2seq_training` without attention mechanisms.

 ```{.python .input}
 %%tab all